JavedShaikhh/Profile/README.md

       IBA, based in Karachi, is the leading Business School in Pakistan offering business education PIM was established by the Government of Pakistan to promote management development in the country

+#### SKILLS
+- Communication: able to collate complex requirements in a way that both commercial and technical staff can understand; clear and concise report writing style; excellent presentation skills with experience of delivering presentations to senior managers
+- Computer literate: MS Windows and Office software
+- Confident and Decisive: able to challenge assumptions and have the influencing skills to get agreement to my recommendations
+- Creative: tempered with commercial awareness, able to devise innovative solutions needed to drive businesses forward.
+- Financial management: experience of managing marketing budgets.
+- Flexible: able to work across organizational boundaries and develop constructive relationships with internal and external stakeholders
+- Leadership: Inclusive and participative approach to work and a natural consultative style; strong conflict resolution skills, with experience of addressing entrenched opinions by colleagues; demonstrable cultural sensitivity and understanding of equal opportunities
+- Negotiation: experience of closing deals and contract negotiation
+- Self Starter: able to take a new project from inception to completion
+- Team player: excellent inter-personal skills to engage with colleagues from diverse backgrounds
+- Time Management: able to priorities tasks and work effectively.

+#### EXTRA CURRICULAR ACTIVITIES
+- Organizeroffunctionsdebatesandotherrecreationalactivities.  Computers/Internet/movies/music
+- Playing indoor games (Badminton)
+- Traveling.

 <!---
 javedahmed78/javedahmed78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.